imrafaelmerino/java-fun/docs/README.md

 There are several ways of creating JSON:
 * Using the static factory methods _of_.
 * Parsing an array of bytes or a string.
-If the schema of the Json is known, the fastest way is defining a parser from a spec.
+If the schema of the Json is known, the fastest way is to define a parser from a spec.
 * Creating an empty object and then using the API to insert values.

 ### <a name="creatingjsonobj"><a/>Creating JsObj